 Rotator Cuff (RC) Pathology

-Complications associated with rotator cuff syndrome (RCS) are best broken down into nonoperative- versus operative-related complications:
+Complications associated with rotator cuff syndrome are best broken down into nonoperative- versus operative-related complications:

-Following SAD/acromioplasty (without RCR), patients are kept in a sling for 1 to 2 weeks with early passive ROM rehabilitation parameters.
+Following subacromial decompression /acromioplasty (without rotator cuff repair ), patients are kept in a sling for 1 to 2 weeks with early passive ROM rehabilitation parameters.
 Clinicians should recognize the risk of overutilization of sling immobilization, especially when soft tissue repair protocols do not have to be respected.

 Initially, patients are instructed to avoid heavy lifting and exercises to facilitate soft tissue healing.
 Cryotherapy devices are often applied for the first 10 to 14 days postoperatively.
 Physical therapy is often started postoperatively once the sling is discontinued.